-The Mapping and Planning Support (MAPS) group are qualified spatial or GIS professionals who volunteer under the ACT Emergency Services Agency (ESA) to assist in providing mapping and GIS support to emergency incidents.
-ESA provides MAPS with training, systems, financial, administrative and leadership support.
+The Mapping and Planning Support (MAPS) group are geospatial or GIS professionals who volunteer under the ACT Emergency Services Agency (ESA) to assist in providing mapping and GIS support to emergency incidents.
+ESA provides MAPS volunteers with training, systems, financial, administrative and leadership support.

 The name MAPS was chosen as an acronym that describes the work undertaken.
 It also gives an indication of where the personnel sit within an Incident Management Team under the Australian Inter Agency Incident Management System.